afeldman-nm/vllm-enc-dec-rfc/rfc.md

 # [RFC] Encoder/decoder models & feature compatibility

-tl;dr With Encoder/decoder model support landing soon, the next steps are to (1) add support for frequently-requested models (T5, Whisper, ...) and (2) increase the number of pre-existing vLLM features (quantization, CUDAGraph, pipeline parallelism, all attn backends, ...) which are compatible with encoder/decoder models.
+tl;dr Now that encoder/decoder model support has landed in vLLM, the next steps are to (1) add support for frequently-requested models (T5, Whisper, ...) and (2) increase the number of pre-existing vLLM features (quantization, CUDAGraph, pipeline parallelism, all attn backends, ...) which are compatible with encoder/decoder models.
 The ask for the vLLM contributor community is to help with this process.

 ## Motivation

 There is significant interest in vLLM supporting encoder/decoder models.
 [Issues 187](https://github.com/vllm-project/vllm/issues/187) and [180](https://github.com/vllm-project/vllm/issues/180), for example, request encoder/decoder model support.
-As a result encoder/decoder support was introduced to vLLM via the following three PRs:
+As a result encoder/decoder support was recently introduced to vLLM via the following three PRs:

 * **(Merged)** [[Core] Cross-attention KV caching and memory-management](https://github.com/vllm-project/vllm/pull/4837)
 * **(Merged)** [[Kernel] Correctly invoke prefill & decode kernels for cross-attention](https://github.com/vllm-project/vllm/pull/4888)
 * **(Merged)** [[Core] Subclass ModelRunner to support cross-attention & encoder sequences](https://github.com/vllm-project/vllm/pull/4942)

-These three PRs make encoder/decoder model inference possible, but leave more to be desired in terms of feature compatibility with encoder/decoder & the number of encoder/decoder models which are supported.
+These three PRs make encoder/decoder model inference possible; however, they leave more to be desired in terms of (1) parity between vLLM's decoder-only & encoder/decoder request processing pipelines, in terms of which features are supported, and (2) the number of encoder/decoder models which are supported.

-The ask for the vLLM contributor community is to help bring vLLM encoder/decoder model support to a similar level of maturity as that of decoder-only models, by contributing PRs which fill gaps in vLLM encoder/decoder model and feature support.
+The ask for the vLLM community is to contribute PRs which help bring vLLM encoder/decoder model support to a similar level of maturity as that of decoder-only models.

 ## Proposed changes

-The support matrix below summarizes which features & encoder/decoder models will be supported initially (by the three PRs mentioned above), versus which features & models will require community support to implement in the long term:
+The support matrix below summarizes which encoder/decoder models have already been added & which features are currently compatible with the vLLM encoder/decoder pipeline, versus which features & models will require additional PRs to implement in the long-term:

 <table>
   <tr>
     <th>Model/feature</th>
-    <th>Initially supported with encoder/decoder models?</th>
+    <th>Model is already available/feature is already compatible with encoder-decoder?</th>
-    <th>Is supporting this feature a long-term goal?</th>
+    <th>Having this model/making this feature compatible is a long-term goal?</th>
   </tr>
   <tr>
     <td>Encoder/decoder infrastructure</td>